 Heather Amos was working in the media relations office at the University of British Columbia (UBC) three years ago when a colleague gave her a lead on a job opening at the BC Centre of Disease Control (BCCDC).
 She immediately took interest but of course had no idea what would be in store just a couple years later.

-“Before joining PHSA, I was interested in public health and, at the time, I was particularly intrigued by the work around the overdose crisis in B.C.,” says Heather.
+“Before joining PHSA, I was interested in public health and, at the time, I was particularly intrigued by the work around the toxic drug crisis in B.C.,” says Heather.
 “I could see how important the work was/is at BCCDC and recognized the job as an opportunity to be a part of the effort to improve health and prevent harms.
 I wanted to be a part of that!”

 Heather is now a member of the PHSA communications team as a communications officer for the BCCDC.
 In this role, she supports both internal and external communication with a heavy media focus.
 She works with reporters and subject matter experts at BCCDC to provide the most accurate and clear information to the public.